lydiahallie/javascript-questions/uz-UZ/README.md

 <img src="https://i.imgur.com/KxLlTm9.png" width="400">

-Then, we create a new variable `counterTwo`, and set it equal to `counterOne`.
+Then, we create a new o&apos;zgaruvchi `counterTwo`, and set it equal to `counterOne`.
 Since objects interact by reference, we're just creating a new reference to the same spot in memory that `counterOne` points to.
 Since it has the same spot in memory, any changes made to the object that `counterTwo` has a reference to, also apply to `counterOne`.
 Currently, `counterTwo.count` is `2`.

 We invoke `counterTwo.increment()`, which sets `count` to `3`.
 Then, we log the count on `counterOne`, which logs `3`.